Key messages

 Freshwater abstraction by NACE and years, Statistical Committee of the Rebublic of Armenia (ArmStatBank)

-The total population of Armenia has decreased since 2000, 3226 million becoming to 2021 becoming 2963.3 million.
-(Statistical Comittee of the Republic of Armenia (ArmStatBank).
-The total water abstraction of fresh water has increased by 58.5%.
-In the water supply system in 2021 losses during transportation make up 13.5% of water abstraction.
-Recently, with the financial support of the European Investment Bank, the Government of Armenia is implementing the Yerevan Water Supply Improvement Project to improve the water supply system in Yerevan (EBRD).
+In the water supply system in 2022 losses during water transfer make up 21% of water abstraction.
+Recently, with the financial support of the European Investment Bank, the Government of Armenia is implementing Yerevan Water Supply Improvement Project to improve the water supply system in Yerevan (European Bank for Reconstruction and Development, EBRD).

-Definition of indicator
+Definition of the indicator

 Unit of measurement